Monkeypox: It may be the 'next pandemic,' but it's different than COVID

 Brouwer: MPV has been declared a public health emergency by the World Health Organization, the U.S. Department of Health and Human Services, and some states and localities.
 These declarations serve to bring attention to the topic, enhance coordinated responses, and make money and resources available.
 It does not mean that we're all in imminent danger of being infected.

-Eisenberg: Monkeypox is the next pandemic.
+Eisenberg: Mpox is the next pandemic.
 It is spreading globally through several countries, including the U.S. In the U.S., cases are rapidly increasing into the thousands.
 It's a different kind of pandemic than what we see in COVID, however, because it is much less infectious and it is currently affecting a specific risk group that involves very close, intimate contact.
 And so, yes, it's a pandemic, but it's not anything like the COVID pandemic.

 Brouwer: The COVID-19 pandemic has sensitized us to disease transmission.
 Other outbreaks, such as the hepatitis A epidemic (predominantly 2016-2018, with more than 30,000 cases in the U.S.), received much less attention.
 That is not to say that we should let the MPV and other outbreaks fly under the radar, but we should have some perspective that outbreaks of various diseases happen all the time and not all are existential threats.
 It is good that there is a lot of attention being paid to MPV so that transmission can be interrupted and those infected can be treated.
 But MPV is not the next COVID.